onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Remove the blowing up stuff
-or put memes on your chest and "blow up on the internet" with a big red "publish" button - stand behind a tinfoil wall and to the morpheus move vs agent smith - and show hello kitty, icecream so good, and others to hold a pen is to be at war - to press a button is to be at war
+Time to blow up! - Dramatic pause - on the internet! or put memes on your chest and "blow up on the internet" with a big red "publish" button - stand behind a tinfoil wall and to the morpheus move vs agent smith - and show hello kitty, icecream so good, and others to hold a pen is to be at war - to press a button is to be at war